software audit

 Tracking Your IT Assets

-Increasing dependency on IT across all core business functions means that organisations are spending considerable sums of money to keep employees equipped with the resources they need to get their job done.
+Increasing dependency on IT across all core business functions means that organizations are spending considerable sums of money to ensure employees are equipped with the necessary resources to perform their jobs effectively.
+For instance, from PCs and laptops to mobiles and SIM cards, the list of assets provided to employees seems never-ending.
+Consequently, managing the allocation of these items can become a considerable overhead.

 devices